psycedelicAI/AI-Continuity-Architecture-Method/README.md

 - what the project is;
 - how its parts relate;
 - how the work should continue;
-- why the project matters.
+- why the project matters;
+- what the AI is allowed to assume.

 Build for continuity.
+Govern context.
+Compile for purpose.
 Prime for understanding.
-Compile for purpose.
 Maintain for accuracy.
 Audit for drift.